ByteOtter/nester/README.md

 If you still want to get it and contribute to it, refer to the [Contributing Guide](docs/CONTRIBUTING.md) to find out how.

+We plan to release Nester to pypi first and as an `.rpm` package in the future.
 ## Usage

 **Nester** strives to be easy to use and will have to modes of operation: